-To help you prepare for job interviews, here is a list of commonly asked job interview questions for working in the SAS field.
+To help you prepare for job interviews, here is a list of commonly asked job interview questions for working in the machine learning field.
 Please keep in mind, these are only sample questions and answers.

 Please note that the above questions and answers are provided as samples only.